All Christians must, at some point, do serious business with the Sermon on the Mount.

 As a disciple of Jesus I cannot reject Jesus’ teachings simply because they seem unpragmatic or idealistic in our culture.
 Indeed, Jesus’ wisdom is not unwise because our culture cannot digest it…

 … because we cannot digest it.

 When the anti-Beatitudes are stated as they are above, it makes the Beatitudes of Jesus seem even clearer.
 I wonder if the effect on you is as confronting as for me.

 * John Dear, Put Down Your Sword: Answering the Gospel Call to Creative Nonviolence (Grand Rapids: Eerdmans, 2008), 6.

 Posted on January 17, 2012, in Biblical Studies, Conflict and Nonviolence, New Testament and tagged Beatitudes, John Dear, Matthew 5, Matthew 5-7, Nonviolence, Peace, Violence, War.
 Bookmark the permalink.
-Leave a Comment.
+1 Comment.